SSH - keypair logins

 The two main things to do are:

-• adding -vv to the client ssh command.
-The relevant part for me was:
+• adding -vv to the client ssh command, the relevant part for me was:

 debug1: Next authentication method: publickey